Anand-GitH/terraform-oci-arch-joomla/README.md

 * [examples](examples): This folder contains examples of how to use the module:
   - [Joomla single-node + custom network injected into module](examples/joomla-single-mds-use-existing-network): This is an example of how to use the oci-arch-joomla module to deploy Joomla (single-node) with MDS and network cloud infrastrucutre elements injected into the module.
   - [Joomla multi-node + custom network injected into module](examples/joomla-ha-mds-use-existing-network): This is an example of how to use the oci-arch-joomla module to deploy Joomla HA (multi-node) with MDS and network cloud infrastrucutre elements injected into the module.
+  - [Joomla multi-node + custom network + Bastion Host injected into module](examples/joomla-ha-mds-use-existing-network-and-injected-bastion-host): This is an example of how to use the oci-arch-jooma module to deploy Joomla HA (multi-node) with MDS and network cloud infrastrucutre elements + Bastion Host injected into the module.
+  - [Joomla multi-node + custom network + Bastion Service injected into module](examples/joomla-ha-mds-use-existing-network-and-injected-bastion-service): This is an example of how to use the oci-arch-joomla module to deploy Joomla HA (multi-node) with MDS and network cloud infrastrucutre elements + Bastion Service injected into the module.

 To deploy Joomla using this Module with minimal effort use this:

 ```hcl